-- One in four girls in the United States will become pregnant by age 20.
+- One in four girls and one in seven boys have been sexually abused by age 18.

-- Twenty percent have had sexual intercourse in the previous three months.
+- One in eight has had sexual intercourse in the previous three months.

-- Six percent said they had their first sexual intercourse prior to age 13.
+- Four percent had their first sexual intercourse before age 13.

-- Six percent said they had been forced to have sexual intercourse when they did not want to.
+- One in twenty had been forced to have sexual intercourse when they did not want to.

 Although schools could avoid potential controversy by leaving sexuality education entirely in the hands of families, not all parents feel comfortable with this role.
 In fact, thirty-three percent of Michigan ninth-graders said they have never talked with their parents or other adults in their family about what they expect them to do or not to do when it comes to sex.
 Without getting reliable sex education, these students would be left to figure things out on their own.

-Avoiding the subject of sex does not prepare young people to make healthy choices, but providing research-based sex education can prevent risk behaviors and help young people develop into sexually healthy adults:
+Avoiding the subject of sex does not prepare young people to make healthy choices, but providing research-based puberty and sex education for children can prevent risk behaviors and help young people develop into sexually healthy adults.
+Read more.